huzaifarehman1/BusinessSuccess_Predictor/README.md

 ## Note:
 To see these factors on which these depend see the factors.txt file

-country.json :> contian gdp of countries
+country.json :> contian gdp of countries max for a ledger factors.txt :> contain all node of Bayesain networks